NoTests/SharedSequence.kt/README.md

 ```

 1. We transform our observable into a `driver`.
 When doing so, we have to specify what happens when
-the observable errors out, thus making the driver safe!
+the observable errors out, thus making it safe!
 2. Driver's `switchMap` lambda must return another shared sequence which means that the returning
 value is safe.
 3. We know that the driver observes on a main thread, no need to specify it explicitly.
 Note that